gfiasco/iris-gianluca/registry.md

 permalink: /registry/
 ---

-We can’t wait to celebrate together in Sicily — that’s truly what matters most.
+We can’t wait to celebrate together in Sicily and that’s truly what matters most.
 For those who have asked how to offer a little extra kindness, here are some simple options to make it easy (and to help avoid unnecessary bank fees):

 ---